chloealbright/DevHiveMind/Web/WebHooks v WebSockets v HTTP Streaming.md

 tags:
 author:
   - jacgit18
+Comments: This documentation discusses the differences between WebHooks, WebSockets, and HTTP Streaming.
-Status:
+Status: Capture
 Started:
-EditDate:
+EditDate: 2024-01-30
 Relates:
 ---
-differences between the various event-driven API options. | Example services

--   WebHooks
+Exploring event-driven API options reveals distinct differences among WebHooks, WebSockets, and HTTP Streaming.

+### WebHooks:
-    -   Event notification via HTTP callback   | Slack, Stripe, GitHub, Zapier, Google
+  - Event notification through HTTP callback.

-    -   Easy server-to-server communication
+  - Facilitates easy server-to-server communication.

-    -   Uses HTTP protocol

-    -   Do not work across firewalls or in browsers
+  - Utilizes the HTTP protocol but doesn't function across firewalls or in browsers.

-    -   Handling failures, retries, security is hard
+  - Challenges in handling failures, retries, and security.

-    -   Used To trigger the server to serve real-time events

--   WebSockets
+  - Primarily triggers servers for real-time event serving.

+### WebSockets:
-    -   Two-way streaming connection over TCP  |  Slack, Trello, Blockchain
+  - Establishes a two-way streaming connection over TCP.

-    -   Two-way streaming communication

-    -   Native browser support
+  - Enables native browser support and bypasses firewalls.

-    -   Can bypass firewalls

-    -   Need to maintain a persistent connection
+  - Requires maintaining a persistent connection but isn't HTTP.

-    -   Not HTTP

-    -   Used For two-way, real-time communication between browsers and servers
+  - Designed for two-way, real-time communication between browsers and servers.

--   HTTP Streaming
+### HTTP Streaming:

-    -   Long-lived connection over HTTP   |  Twitter, Facebook
+  - Involves a long-lived connection over HTTP.

-    -   Can stream over simple HTTP
+  - Allows streaming over simple HTTP with native browser support.

-    -   Native browser support

-    -   Can bypass firewalls
+  - Can bypass firewalls and is suitable for one-way communication.

-    -   Bidirectional communication is difficult

-    -   Reconnections required to receive different events

-    -   Used For one-way communication over simple HTTP

--   There is no one-size-fits-all solution when it comes to selecting an API paradigm.
-Each of the API paradigms that we discussed in this chapter works well for certain kinds of use cases.
-You might need to support multiple paradigms, too.
-For example, the Slack API supports RPC-style APIs, WebSockets, and WebHooks.
-It’s important for you to understand which solution will work best for your customers, which will help you meet your business goals, and what is possible with the constraints within which you are working.
+  - Faces challenges in bidirectional communication and necessitates reconnections for different events.

+Selecting the ideal API paradigm depends on the specific use case.
+For instance, the Slack API incorporates RPC-style APIs, WebSockets, and WebHooks.
+Understand the nuances of each solution, consider customer needs, align with business goals, and work within existing constraints to determine the most suitable approach or a combination of paradigms for your implementation.